Join us on an unforgettable journey to South Africa- its raw beauty will change you forever.

 International flights are included in your package price.
-Book now space is limited to 12 passengers per date.
+Book now space is limited to 12 passengers.

-Day 1: International flights from Ottawa to Johannesburg & Day 2: Arrival in Johannesburg
+Day 1-2: International flights from Ottawa to Amsterdam & Day 3: Arrival in Johannesburg

-Day 1: Depart Ottawa for our flights to Johannesburg with KLM (call the office for flight schedule).
+Day 1: Depart Ottawa for our flights to Amsterdam with KLM (call the office for flight schedule).

-This morning you transferred to Madikwe Safari Lodge.
+This morning you are transferred to Madikwe Safari Lodge.
 (Approximately 4.5 Hours)

 Madikwe Game Reserve, in the North West province, is one of South Africa’s largest Big Five game reserves and features a variety of lodges and camps, ranging from comfortable to luxurious.